School Streets = Traffic free roads outside schools.

 What are School Streets?

 A School Street is where a road outside a school temporarily closes to motor vehicles at specific times of day.
 This opens streets to families on foot, cycle or scooter at school drop off and pick up times.
+The closure point/s are marshalled by volunteers recruited by the school and trained by Devon County Council.

 Read Devon County Council Newscentre article about Devon’s first three School Streets.